Open-CAS/open-cas-linux/test/functional/GUIDELINES.md

 # Preface

-This document contains guidlines and BKMs for writing tests.
+This document contains guidelines and BKMs for writing tests.
 Following these will significantly reduce number of comments you will receive on the code review and will speed up the process of merging your patch.